vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

 - For multi-instance support, add `gorm:"column:instance_id"` as tag
 ```

-DataStore interface exposes basic methods like Find/FindAll/Upsert/Delete, for richer queries and transaction based filtering and pagination please use GetTransaction\(\) method.
+DataStore interface exposes basic methods like Find/FindAll/Upsert/Delete.
+For richer queries and performing a set of operations within a transaction, please, use GetTransaction\(\) method.
+For more info, refer to Gorm's transactions page: https://gorm.io/docs/transactions.html

 ## Index